 NEA warns of fine if power line project delayed

-May 21, 2018-The Nepal Electricity Authority (NEA) has warned the contractor for the Solu Corridor transmission line project that it is liable to pay a fine if the power line and substation are not completed within the stipulated time.
+The Nepal Electricity Authority (NEA) has warned the contractor for the Solu Corridor transmission line project that it is liable to pay a fine if the power line and substation are not completed within the stipulated time.

 The state-owned power utility has contracted Mohan Energy Corporation of New Delhi, India to build the 132 kV transmission line which will feed the electricity generated by six hydropower projects under construction on the Solu River, known as the Super Six, into the national grid.

 It appears the contractor will not be able to complete the project within its March 2019 deadline, raising concerns that the electricity generated by the private developers will go to waste when the plants come online.
 The power line project is being built by the NEA with a $29 million soft loan from India.

 NEA Managing Director Kulman Ghising said it may fine the contractor to provide compensation to the private hydro investors for losses if the project fails to come into operation by the given deadline.
 Ghising made the remark while making a field inspection of the project in Solukhumbu on Friday.